sarahwbs/hqn/Readme.md

 ```
 Then go to http://localhost:4000/ to see the site in your browser.

-To Build the site:
+To build the site:
 ```
-jekyll Build
+jekyll build
 ```

 ## Notes